MicrosoftDocs/dynamics365smb-docs/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 > [!Note]
 > These tasks require the **System Administrator** security role in [!INCLUDE[crm_md](includes/crm_md.md)] and [!INCLUDE[d365fin](includes/d365fin_md.md)].

-1. In the Office 365 admin center, set up a user account for connecting to and synchronizing data with [!INCLUDE[crm_md](includes/crm_md.md)].
+1. In the Microsoft 365 admin center, set up a user account for connecting to and synchronizing data with [!INCLUDE[crm_md](includes/crm_md.md)].
 For more information, see [Setting Up User Accounts for Integrating with Dynamics 365 Sales](admin-setting-up-integration-with-dynamics-sales.md).

 2. Assign licenses for [!INCLUDE[crm_md](includes/crm_md.md)] to the [!INCLUDE[d365fin](includes/d365fin_md.md)] users who will use the integrated apps.